Stanley Washburn

-Life and career
+Early life

 Washburn was born on February 7, 1878, in Minneapolis, Minnesota.
+He was the son of Elizabeth (née Muzzy) and William Drew Washburn, a member of the Minnesota House of Representatives, the United States House of Representatives, and the United States Senate.

+Washburn was a member of the Washburn family of Raynham, Massachusetts, which include numerous politicians.
+His paternal grandfather, Israel Washburn Jr. was a governor of Maine and served in the United States House of Representatives.
+His uncles included Cadwallader Colden Washburn, Charles Ames Washburn, Elihu Benjamin Washburne, and Israel Washburn Jr..
+His brother, William Drew Washburn Jr., was also a member of the Minnesota House of Representatives.

+Washburn attended Williams College, where he wdas member of the fraternity of Delta Psi (St. Anthony Hall).'
+Although he did not graduate, he later received an honorary Doctor of Humane Letters from Williams.'

+Career

 During the 1904–05 Russo-Japanese War, he worked as a war correspondent, initially covering the conflict from the Russian side.
 Following Japanese victories in the war he found himself working from the Japanese side of the frontline.
 He communicated with newspaper offices in the United States by means of a telegraph running across Manchuria and Korea and via Nagasaki in Japan.
 Through this telegraph he learnt of the end of the war from the editor of the Chicago Daily News and was able to record the reactions of Japanese troops when he revealed this information.
 Washburn moved from the battlefront to Russia to cover the Revolution of 1905.
+In 1912, he was a delegate to the Republican national convention from Minnesota.

 Washburn covered the Eastern Front of World War One.
 His articles were published in periodicals and books in the US, leading him to become well known to the American public.
 Washburn's reporting was generally favourable to Russia; he downplayed the discontent among the population caused by Tsar Nicholas II's order to close down vodka shops and did not mention the intense anti-Semitism that prevailed in the country during the period.